NITUO FUNERAL SERVICES SINGAPORE

 The death of a loved one is a tough ordeal.
 Having suffered through this before, we empathise greatly with you.

-As funeral directors, we serve to eliminate the logistics and hassles of planning a funeral.
+As funeral directors, we serve to eliminate the logistics and hassles of planning a funeral service.
 We want to create a straightforward process with no hidden costs.

-Our packages are customisable.
-We go deeper than your usual funeral houses – offering Taoist rites for Hokkien, Hakka, Cantonese and Teochew communities.
+Our funeral rites are customisable.
+We go deeper than your usual funeral parlours – offering Taoist rites for Hokkien, Hakka, Cantonese and Teochew communities.
 Additionally, we also offer Soka Gakkai rites.

 Below, you can find a list of funeral services we provide, along with a brief description of our packages.
 As undertakers, we want to be as comprehensive as we can.